zabokaa/goodFood/README.md

 - You can search for all food entries on a specific date.
 - The results will be displayed in a table.

+## Code Structure

+The code is structured into the folowing functions:

+- menu(): Displays the menu and handles the user's choice.
+- add_food_entry(): Adds a new food entry.
+- average_feeling(): Calculates the average feeling for a specific type of food.
+- delete_food_entry(): Deletes a food entry.
+- search_by_date(): Searches for food entries by date.
+- print_with_frame(): Prints messages with a frame.

 ## Testing